AdobeDocs/workfront.en/help/agile/work-in-an-agile-environment/manage-the-agile-backlog.md

 You can export one or more stories (including tasks and issues) directly from the backlog.

-You export stories from the backlog in the same way that you export other data in `Workfront`, as described in [Export data](../../reports-and-dashboards/reports/creating-and-managing-reports/export-data.md).
+You export stories from the backlog in the same way that you export other data in Workfront, as described in [Export data](../../reports-and-dashboards/reports/creating-and-managing-reports/export-data.md).